Educational Studies Department (EDS)

 Field Experience I: Elementary Level

 This course is the first field experience in a school environment.
-Teacher candidates will be introduced to best practices around diversity and inclusive classrooms, professionalism, classroom leadership, and social justice.
-Teacher candidates will plan and teach lessons within the designated developmental range.
-A multi-day, consistent schedule (typically 3 consecutive half days) in the field experience classroom will be established by the course instructor in consultation with the teacher candidate and cooperating teacher.
+Teacher candidates are introduced to best practices around diversity and inclusive classrooms, professionalism, classroom leadership, and social justice.
+Teacher candidates plan and teach lessons within the designated developmental range.
+A multi-day, consistent schedule (typically 3 consecutive half days) in the field experience classroom is established by the course instructor in consultation with the teacher candidate and cooperating teacher.
 Prerequisite: EDS 311, EDS 318; must be taken concurrently with EDS 413 and EDS 418; admission to teacher education.
 Consent of department.
 Offered Fall, Spring, Summer.

 EDS 413 Cr.3